andrew/ultimate-awesome/README.md

 - [Awesome-WSL](https://github.com/sirredbeard/Awesome-WSL) - Awesome list dedicated to Windows Subsystem for Linux.
 - [awesome-home-assistant](https://github.com/frenck/awesome-home-assistant) - A curated list of amazingly awesome Home Assistant resources.
 - [awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api) - Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.
+- [awesome-tauri](https://github.com/tauri-apps/awesome-tauri) - 🚀 Awesome Tauri Apps, Plugins and Resources.
 - [books](https://github.com/learn-anything/books) - Awesome Books.
 - [awesome-multimodal-ml](https://github.com/pliang279/awesome-multimodal-ml) - Reading list for research topics in multimodal machine learning.
 - [awesome-android-libraries](https://github.com/wasabeef/awesome-android-libraries) - This is an alphabetical list of libraries for Android development, the majority being actively maintained.
-- [awesome-tauri](https://github.com/tauri-apps/awesome-tauri) - 🚀 Awesome Tauri Apps, Plugins and Resources.
+- [awesome-terraform](https://github.com/shuaibiyy/awesome-terraform) - Curated list of resources on HashiCorp's Terraform and OpenTofu.
 - [awesome-electronics](https://github.com/kitspace/awesome-electronics) - A curated list of awesome resources for Electronic Engineers and hobbyists.
 - [awesome-security-hardening](https://github.com/decalage2/awesome-security-hardening) - A collection of awesome security hardening guides, tools and other resources.
 - [awesome-monorepo](https://github.com/korfuri/awesome-monorepo) - A curated list of awesome Monorepo tools, software and architectures.